microsoft/vscode-react-native/doc/customization.md

 ## Setting up React Native global CLI

-To use React Native CLI installed globally:
+To specify React Native CLI installed globally, you can use `reactNativeGlobalCommandName` parameter.
+This parameter is responsible for launcher command name, which is used to run React Native commands.
+For example, `react-native` is launcher command name for Facebook React Native CLI.
+You can specify it like this:

 ```
 {